 For most startups, external funding is needed to start or scale a business.
-Latinx owned businesses, despite having comparable profit margins, credit performance, and risk as their White counterparts, are significantly less likely to receive funding from traditional sources.
-In fact, Latinx owned startups are 60% less likely to receive approval for small business loans from national banks when compared to similarly performing White owned startups.
+Latine-owned businesses, despite having comparable profit margins, credit performance, and risk as their White counterparts, are significantly less likely to receive funding from traditional sources.
+In fact, Latine-owned startups are 60% less likely to receive approval for small business loans from national banks when compared to similarly performing White-owned startups.
 These disheartening figures have led to the creation of many minority focused initiatives to bridge the opportunity gap.
 Check them out below!

 Loans and Venture Capital

 A great way to practice public speaking and perfect your business pitch is by entering pitch competitions.
 Due to the uncertainty of the ongoing COVID-19 pandemic, many of them have remained virtual.
 The flexibility of virtually held events gives founders the ability to attend competitions they may not have had access to before.
 Competitions are also an incredible opportunity to create brand awareness, find mentors, and get your business in front of an audience of investors.
 Apply to one of these pitch competitions today!

 It is easy to get wrapped up in your business and neglect your own personal needs.
 Entrepreneurs are led to believe that it comes with the territory, but this can negatively impact your productivity.
 Neglecting your mental well-being over time can also have detrimental effects on your physical health.
 The challenges of running a business during a pandemic has left many entrepreneurs feeling burnt out, isolated, and worried about the future.
 If this sounds like you, remember that you are not alone.
 Your peers are likely experiencing the same frustrations.
 Take a moment to self reflect and allow yourself to ask for help if you need to.
 These mental health resources are a great place to start!